guptapraful/GGSM/README.md

 # GGSM

-Generalized Gaussian Scale Mixture Model with NR-IQA as an application.
+Generalized Gaussian Scale Mixture Model with No Reference Image Quality Assessment as an application.